c0c0n3/ome-smuggler/docs.src/content/index.md

 monitoring interface, available both over HTTP and JMX.

 <p class="pull-quote">
-Oh, I should mention this site is intended as a <em>programmer's notebook</em>, hence the relaxed and colloquial style of writing.
+Oh, I should mention this site is intended as a *programmer's notebook*, hence the relaxed and colloquial style of writing.
 Unless you're a programmer interested in joining development, you're unlikely to find anything interesting here.
 Rather check out the [OME Web site][ome].
 Or maybe you're just a bot prowling the interwebs...then go ahead and knock yourself out!
 </p>

+Feel adventurous?
+You can [deploy][deployment] Smuggler quite easily.
+But bear in mind you're trying out a tech preview at this stage, so please be safe and wear a crash helmet.
+Also, why not take our [whirlwind tour][whirlwind-tour] to see Smuggler in action?

 Hacking